vivid-planet/comet/docs/docs/content-scope/data-driven-application.md

 sidebar_position: 2
 ---

-In data driven applications you may also use the scope, but the usage is quite differently, as you usually have not this clear separations of scopes as for content websites.
+In data driven applications you may also use the scope, but the usage is quite different, as you usually don't have this clear separation of scopes as for content websites.

 If the scope is more like the "goggles" the user is currently looking through, then use the following approach:

 ### API: Database

-If your scopes are relations to entities in your application (e.g., dealers or clubs), do not store this relation or ID in a nested `scope` embeddable (as you would for a content website), instead use a standard `@ManyToOne` relation:
+If your scopes are relations to entities in your application (e.g., dealers or clubs), do not store this relation or ID in a nested `scope` embeddable (as you would for a content website) instead, use a standard `@ManyToOne` relation:

 ```ts title="api/src/product/entities/product.entity.ts"
 @Entity()